paologhidoni/paologhidoni/README.md

 ## My other interests are:

-* Audio Engineering 🎤 & music - listening 🎶 and playing 🎸
+* Audio engineering & music.

-* Pooches 🐶 🐶 🐶
+* Pooches.

-* Food. 🍝 I will eat anything once.
-I will eat pizza twice as much 🍕
+* Food.
+I will eat anything once.
+I will eat pizza twice as much.

-* UFOs.
-For real. 👽 🛸